Fata Omanović: Story

-In the spring of 1899, Fata's father Osman Omanović's arranged for his 16-year-old daughter to marry an old friend of his.
+In the spring of 1899, Fata's father Osman Omanović's arranged for his 16-year-old daughter to marry a local boy named Meša.
 Omanović dreaded her fate and sought advice from her Catholic neighbors who persuaded her to escape to Dalmatia and renounce her religion.
 On the night of 2–3 May 1899, Fata met up with a Catholic guide who led her on the 32-kilometer journey to Dalmatia.

 In the coming days, the Omanović family learned that Fata had been taken to a monastery, baptized and accepted into the Catholic Church.
 On 5 May 1899, several leading Muslims of Mostar organized a protest meeting due to the kidnapping of young Fata Omanović by Catholic missionaries who took her to a monastery and baptized her.
 The Muslims formed a committee headed by the Mostar Mufti Ali Fehmi Džabić.
 They called on the ruling Austro-Hungarian Empire to return Omanović and put an end to religious conversions.
 The Omanović case also resulted in the emergence of the first Bosnian Muslim political party, led by Ali-beg Firdus (1862–1910).

 According to Belgrade daily "Vreme", by 1940 Fata lived in Ljubljana as Darinka Prijatelj.
 She died there in 1967.